svch0stz/go-recyclebin/README.md

 # go-recyclebin
-Go parser for $I files in $Recycle.bin
+Go parser for $I files in $Recycle.bin.
+Created for Velociraptor